kbylin0531/sharin7/README.md

+# Introduce
  PHPv7 Framework for embedding or application

+# Install
+ To install demo application by commond:

+    ./Sharin/install.go